James M. Gavin: Memorials

 The street that leads to the Waal Bridge in Nijmegen is now called General James Gavin Street.
 Near to the location of his parachute drop during Operation Market-Garden in Groesbeek a residential area is named in his honour.

 A street in Thorpe Astley, a suburb of Leicester, England, was named Gavin Close in his honour.
 Thorpe Astley forms part of Braunstone Town in which Gavin was stationed at Braunstone Hall, prior to the D-Day landings.

 There is also a small memorial in his native Mount Carmel, Pennsylvania, where he grew up, commemorating his service.
 There are also two memorials in Osterville, Massachusetts, where he and his family spent summers for many years.
 In 1975, American Electric Power completed the 2,600-megawatt General James M. Gavin Power Plant on the Ohio River, near Cheshire, Ohio.
 The plant boasts dual stacks of 830 feet and dual cooling towers of 430 feet.
 It is the largest coal-fired power facility in Ohio, and one of the largest in the nation.

 In 1986, the 505th Parachute Infantry Regiment created the "Gavin Squad Competition".
 This competition was designed to identify the most proficient rifle squad in the regiment.
 The original competition was won by a squad from 1st Platoon, Bravo Company, 3/505th PIR.
 Gavin was on hand to award the nine man squad their trophy.

 The Gavin Cup is an award recognizing the top Company/Troop/Battery-level organization in the 82nd Airborne Division.
 Awarded on a quarterly basis, the award criteria are centered on unit readiness and competition amongst all Company/Troop/Battery-sized units in the division and is two-phased.
 The first is submission of unit readiness-based metrics data.
 The top three scoring units send teams deliberately selected on short notice to compete in marksmanship, physical fitness, and combat preparation.
 The top scoring unit is awarded the Gavin Cup.

+The Fort Bragg and XVIII Airborne Corps Joint Innovation Outpost is formally named the LTG James M. Gavin Joint Innovation Outpost.
+The JIOP held its ribbon cutting in January 2026.
+It was named after him due to his understanding of the importance of innovation.